Loading...

 B has a power rating that goes up to 24.

-0 watts, and c seems to have a power rating of 1,300 watts, but it also does say 350 watts suction power.
+0 watts, and C seems to have a power rating of 1,300 watts, but it also does say 350 watts suction power, so answer A had the highest power rating.

 Well done if you got that right.

-Power remember, is measured in watts.
+Power remember is measured in watts.

 You may also see power values given in milliwatts, kilowatts, megawatts, and gigawatts.

-Milliwatts are thousands of a watt.
+Milliwatts are thousandths of a watt.

 Kilowatts are thousands of watts.